influxdata/flux/docs/SPEC.md

 Mean is an aggregate operation.
 For each aggregated column, it outputs the mean of the non null records as a float.

+Mean has the following property:

+* `columns` list of string
+    columns specifies a list of columns to aggregate.
+Defaults to `["_value"]`

 Example:
 ```
 from(bucket:"telegraf/autogen")